-All of our programs provide individualized treatment.
-Interventions are designed to match the patient's readiness to change in order to increase the potential for a positive response to treatment.
-Motivational interviewing is used to assist the patient with identifying their strengths and to build hope, even after years of dependency and multiple treatment episodes.
+All of our programs include individualized treatment plans.
+Interventions are designed to match the patient's readiness to change, increasing the potential for a positive response to treatment.
+Motivational interviewing is used to assist the patient in identifying their strengths and to building hope, even after years of dependency and multiple treatment episodes.
 Because of the unique challenges faced by opioid users, a methadone maintenance treatment program can be more effective than less specialized addiction counseling services.

-Our chemical dependency programs are licensed by the New York State Office of Alcoholism and Substance Abuse Services (OASAS) and accredited by the Joint Commission on the Accreditation of Healthcare Organizations.
-Dr. Miguel Tirado, Medical Director of Chemical Dependency Services, is credentialed by the American Society of Addiction Medicine (ASAM).
-The majority of the counseling staff members are credentialed alcohol and substance abuse counselors, and many of the nurses are credentialed in addiction nursing.
+Each of our chemical dependency programs is licensed by the New York State Office of Alcoholism and Substance Abuse Services (OASAS) and accredited by the Joint Commission on the Accreditation of Healthcare Organizations.
+Dr. Miguel Tirado, the medical director of chemical dependency services, is credentialed by the American Society of Addiction Medicine.
+The majority of the counseling staff members are credentialed alcohol and substance abuse counselors (CASAC), and many of the nurses are credentialed in addiction nursing.

-A comprehensive range of HIV health services are available, including HIV testing with pre and post-test counseling, OB/GYN access, acupuncture, mental health counseling for infected and affected individuals, and harm reduction/recovery readiness.
+A comprehensive range of HIV health services is available, including HIV testing with pre and post-test counseling, OB/GYN, acupuncture, and mental health counseling for infected and affected individuals.
+We also offer harm reduction and recovery readiness services.
 Some of these services are available at off-site locations around Staten Island and in our Brooklyn programs.